BlinkDL/ChatRWKV/README.md

 * There should not be any space after the final "Alice:".
 The generation result will have a space in the beginning, and you can simply strip it.
 * You can use \n in xxxxx, but avoid \n\n.
 So simply do ```xxxxx = xxxxx.strip().replace('\r\n','\n').replace('\n\n','\n')```

+If you are building your own RWKV inference engine, begin with https://github.com/BlinkDL/ChatRWKV/blob/main/src/model_run.py which is easier to understand (used by https://github.com/BlinkDL/ChatRWKV/blob/main/chat.py)

 The lastest "Raven"-series Alpaca-style-tuned RWKV 14B & 7B models are very good (almost ChatGPT-like, good at multiround chat too).
 Download: https://huggingface.co/BlinkDL/rwkv-4-raven

 Previous old model results: